 This section gives the IPA 30 days from receipt of the notice within which to respond.
 Such response must be in writing and should include information and argument in opposition to the proposed debarment.
 The response may request a meeting with the debarring official to permit the IPA to discuss issues of fact or law relating to the proposed debarment or to otherwise resolve the matter.
-Although the meeting shall take such form as the debarring official deems appropriate, if requested, the meeting shall be an in person meeting at LSC headquarters.
+Although the meeting shall take such form as the debarring official deems appropriate, the IPA may request an in person meeting.
+Any in person meeting shall be held at LSC headquarters.
 The meeting must be held within 20 days of the response.
 Under subsection (d), if the IPA fails to respond to the notice, this shall be deemed an admission of the existence of the cause(s) for debarment set out in the notice and an acceptance of the period of debarment, and the debarring official may enter a final decision without further proceedings.
+Minor clarifying edits were made to this section.